edtrochim/panarctic-power-infrastructure-osm/README.md

 The **osm-flex** library used for data extraction is licensed under **GPL-3.0**.
 - Repository: https://github.com/osm-flex/osm-flex
-- You are using osm-flex as a library (not modifying it)
+- This packages uses osm-flex as a library (not modifying it)
-- No GPL requirements apply to your MIT-licensed scripts

 ## 📚 Citation